 More than 700 laboratory researchers and physicians are united through a 12 programme structure with the extensive research effort being supported by a state-of-the-art research environment that includes:

-The MRes degree comprises two research rotations, a weekly lecture series, a week of intensive teaching in genomic medicine, and a two-week placement in a patient-facing setting.
+The MRes degree comprises two research rotations, a weekly lecture series, a week of intensive teaching in genomic medicine, and a one- to two-week placement in a patient-facing setting (COVID restrictions permitting).
 Project write-ups, oral presentations and development of a PhD proposal are also integral to the programme.
 Successful completion of the one-year MRes programme will lead directly on to a fully-funded three-year PhD, usually in one of the rotation project host laboratories, which will allow in-depth study of a particular area of cancer biology.

-Five CRUK Cambridge Centre MRes + PhD studentships are available for non-clinical applicants, to commence in October 2020.
-Support includes a generous stipend at £19,000 per annum, research costs and fees at either home/EU or overseas rates
+Five CRUK Cambridge Centre MRes + PhD studentships are available for non-clinical applicants, to commence in October 2021.
+Support includes a generous stipend at £19,000 per annum, research costs and fees at the Home rate.
+There is funding available from the Cambridge Trust to uplift the tuition fees for one successful EU or overseas applicant.

 The Cancer Research UK Cambridge Centre Early Detection Programme based at the University of Cambridge, is a partner in the CRUK International Alliance for Cancer Early Detection (ACED); a unique, science-led £40M investment that will create new trans-Atlantic collaborations and ideas that will transform the field.

-Three fully-funded PhD studentships are available for applicants, to commence in October 2020.
-Support includes a stipend at £19,000 per annum, research costs and fees at home/EU rates.
+One fully-funded PhD studentship is available for a non-clinical applicant, to commence in October 2021.
+Support includes a stipend of £19,000 per annum, consumables and fees at home (UK) rates.